To read part #1, click here

 “I didn't like him hurting that guy,” Jamilah said defensively.

 “Nothing,” Muḥammad said.
 “I think you're a cool person… but you talk to me like I'm a pest.
-You call me 'Mo' even though I've told you I don't appreciate it.”
+You call me 'Mo' even though I told you I don't appreciate it.
+Reminds me of Larry, Curly and Mo.”

 “You call me Jams.”